-The property is an exploration stage property east of the Golden Chest Mine.
-Although no significant work was performed at Giant Ledge during the 2009-2019 period, the Company is preparing to resume exploration efforts in 2020.
+The property is an exploration stage prospect east of the Golden Chest Mine.
+Although no significant work was performed at Giant Ledge during the 2009-2020 period, the Company is preparing to resume exploration efforts in 2021.

 The primary structural feature on the Giant Ledge property is the French Gulch fault.
-The fault contact extends through the property, separating monzonitic intrusive rocks on the west, from Prichard Formation argillite and quartzites on the east.
-Structurally controlled mineralization is found in both the argillite-quartzite sediments and in the monzonites.
+The fault contact extends through the property, separating monzonitic intrusive rocks on the west, from Prichard Formation's argillite and quartzites on the east.
+Structurally controlled mineralization is found in both, the contact between argillite-quartzite sediments and in the monzonite.
 Seams and disseminations of auriferous pyrite, galena and chalcopyrite are found up to 10 meters into the footwall and hangingwall.